 - Use software to create project templates: templates and form-led document creation will allow you to quickly and easily create new projects that are based on existing ones, which can save a lot of time and effort.
 Proteus is integrated with Microsoft 365 and Google, making it very easy for teams to work in their Sharepoint filing or Google environments as normal.

 - Use dashboards to get instant overviews: Make sure your software has clear PCPM dashboards to display project cost and performance data in an easily digestible format.
 This data should be accessible to all employees so that everyone is on the same page when it comes to understanding the financial status of projects.
-Proteus has multi-level user access so teams can easily access the data they need in real-time.
+Proteus has multi-level user access so team members can easily access the data they need in real-time.

 - Create internal software utilisation checks: Once you have implemented your PCPM software the next thing to do is to ensure that your employees are using it correctly.
 This means creating and enforcing policies and procedures around its use, as well as providing training to employees on how to use the software effectively.
 Proteus clients are each assigned a one-on-one customer success manager ensuring all users are able to get maximum value from the tool.